aelin-reed/wordpress-plugin-template/README.md

 #### Twig Templating Engine

-The plugin template uses the [Twig Templating Engine](http://twig.sensiolabs.org/) in an attempt to decouple HTML code from the action plugin implementation, therefore increasing code maintainability.
+The plugin template uses the [Twig Templating Engine](http://twig.sensiolabs.org/) in an attempt to decouple HTML code from the actual plugin implementation, therefore increasing code maintainability.

 #### Composer Autoloader